matloff/R-vs.-Python-for-Data-Science/README.md

 but it seems thin on Data Science.

 For example, I once needed code to find nearest-neighbors of a given data point.
+(NOT code using that to do classification.)
 I was able to immediately find not one but two packages to do this.
 By contrast, just now I tried to find nearest-neighbor code for Python and at least with my cursory search, came up empty-handed;
 there was just one implementation that described itself as simple and